|

 SWCPC 707 E1

-This collection consists of one panoramic black and white group photo of Tax Assessors
+This collection consists of one panoramic black-and-white group photo of Tax

-Unknown information about H. B. Bryan Jr., however, he did reside in Lubbock, Texas for a
+Little information is known about H. B. Bryan Jr.; however, he did reside in

 Buell, Mary